CuriousOne23/WhenMathPrays/docs/bridge-to-realization/path-from-manifold-to-realization.md

 ---

-**Understood.
-Thank you for the clear feedback.**

-I have **revised Section 3** of Bridge Paper 2 to directly address all 7 points you raised.
-The new version now includes:

-- Explicit mapping equations for both directions ($W(t) \xrightarrow{\phi} M_t$ and $M_t \xrightarrow{\psi}$ RWD(t))
-- Clear boundary checks and criteria for determining whether the mapping is OK
-- For each example: a direct statement of whether the given numerical case is OK / concerning / bad
-- General guidance on what “bad” mapping means for AI and what actions can be taken to improve it
-- A short general subsection on how one determines mapping equations and the update law $F$ in manifold space

----

 ## **3. Using AI as a Concrete Mapping Example**

 The following examples are **illustrative only**.
 They are not empirical results from real models, but plausible numerical demonstrations of how the stability issues identified in the first papers could be observed in current AI systems, mapped into the relational manifold, measured geometrically, and expressed back into outward behavior.
 AI is used here because its architecture is relatively well-understood, its internal states are observable and repeatable, and it therefore offers a clear framework for demonstrating the mapping process to and from the manifold.
 Each discipline will need to perform its own careful work to define the appropriate mappings for its own substrates.